thegetty/lod-gateway/README.md

 Legend:
 "base_url" - application url (e.g. https://data.getty.edu)
-"ns" - namespace.
-Different for every LOD Gateway instance (e.g. "museum/collection")
+"ns" - application namespace (e.g. "museum/collection")
 "entity_type" - Entity type of the record.
 Can be an alias of an RDF type (e.g. "object" for Human Made Object)

 #### base_url/ns/health

 Returns OK if application is running and data base is accessible.
-Also checks Neptune health for instances that have ["PROCESS_NEPTUNE"] flag = "True".
-If one of the components not running, Error 500 retuned.
+Also checks the graph store health for instances that have ["PROCESS_RDF"] flag = "True".
+If one of the components is not running, Error 500 retuned.

 #### base_url/ns/ingest

 Method - POST.
 Authentication - 'bearer token'.
+Accepts a set of line-delimited records in JSON LD format.
+CRUD operations supported.
+When ingesting a record, the entity "id" should be relative, not a full URI.
+For example, when ingesting the record "Irises" into an LOD Gateway deployed at https://data.getty.edu/museum/collection, the entity "id" should be "object/c88b3df0-de91-4f5b-a9ef-7b2b9a6d8abb" producing the following URI in the deployed application: https://data.getty.edu/museum/collection/object/c88b3df0-de91-4f5b-a9ef-7b2b9a6d8abb

+In the case of a 'delete' operation, only the data part is deleted.
+A record remains in the database that indicates that the record existed and its lifecycle is recorded in the activity stream.
+A record delete operation is done by ingesting a JSON record with the relevant entity id and a single key/value pair, `"_delete": "true"`.

-Accepts a set of records in JSON LD format.CRUD operations supported.
-In case of 'delete' only the data part is deleted, record is not removed from DB.
-After records inserted into DB, they are also added to Neptune.
-Atomic processing implemented, i.e. if one of the records fails or Neptune operation unsuccessful, the wholre transaction is rolled back.
+When records are ingested into the LOD Gateway, they are also expanded into RDF and added to the graph store if a valid context is given and the ["PROCESS_RDF"] flag = "True".
+Atomic processing is implemented, i.e. if one of the records fails or the RDF expansion operations are unsuccessful, the entire transaction is rolled back.

 #### base_url/ns/entity_type/entity_id

-Return a single record with id = <entity_id>.
+Return a single record with id = <entity_type/entity_id>.
 If record is not found, Error 404 returned.

 #### base_url/ns/entity_type/entity_id/activity-stream

-Return activity stream for a single record with id = <entity_id>
+Return activity stream for a single record with id = <entity_type/entity_id>

 #### base_url/ns/activity-stream

-Return activity stream for the whole data set broken in pages.
-Number of records per page is configurable.
-Currently it is 100.
+Return activity stream for the whole data set broken into pages of no greater than a defined number of activity items.
+Currently it is set 100.

 #### base_url/ns/activity-stream/type/entity_type